adomingues/adomingues.github.io/_posts/2023-02-21-lost-in-translation.md

 ## Final words

-As mentioned, some of this is guess work, but I hope I give you enough insights on how to read this job postings.
+As mentioned, some of this is guess work, and understanding job posting sometimes feels like reading tea leaves, but I hope I give you enough insights on how to read them.
 If you have something to add, a correction, or have a sentence from an ad that you would like "translated", feel free to comment below.

 ## Footnotes